 - In one of the TV movies, a recently-arrived Newcomer was named Norman Conquest.
 Cathy comments that the immigration people must be scraping the bottom of the barrel.

-- In That Seventies Show, we have Fez, whose entire name took the entirity of a school bell to pronounce, and of which we only know the group said they would never remember.
+- In That '70s Show, we have Fez, whose entire name took the entirety of a school bell to pronounce, and of which we only know the group said they would never remember.
 This leads to Foreign Exchange Student being his name as an anagram, changed to a z for sound.
-Fun fact, when he was stating his name that we never hear during the bell, and you only see his mouth moving, his only reciting the casts name.
+Fun fact, when he was stating his name that we never hear during the bell, and you only see his mouth moving, he was reciting the cast's names.

 - Stargate SG-1 had the Goa'uld System Lord Yu-huang Shang Ti.
 Most people shortened it to "Yu", with predictable results.

 Col. O'Neill: What is your name anyway?

 - And once again when SG-1 is trying to rescue an alien that they had previously thought was a member of their team:

 Col. O'Neill: Right.
 Carter you go with...
 Tyler.